Building Resilience after Trauma

 The second short in this series of microlearnings that you can listen to with my voice is: Reframing after trauma with NLP

-Time Line Therapy: Trauma and Limiting Beliefs - the third video is out on 1st June, read more HERE
+Time Line Therapy: Trauma and Limiting Beliefs - read more HERE

 PLEASE have a look at my Canalside Life Coach DIY Life Coaching VIDEOS page for more :)